grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.postgres.md

 }
 ```

+Replace the following:
+  - `PROMETHEUS_REMOTE_WRITE_URL`: The URL of the Prometheus remote_write-compatible server to send metrics to.
+  - `USERNAME`: The username to use for authentication to the remote_write API.
+  - `PASSWORD`: The password to use for authentication to the remote_write API.

+### Collect metrics from all databases except for a denylisted database

 This example uses a `prometheus.exporter.postgres` component to collect custom metrics from all databases except
 for the `secrets` database.
 ```river